 Baseball bats, ski poles, pool cues, bows and arrows, hockey sticks, golf clubs, and pretty much any other sporting equipment containing the words stick, pole, bat or club cannot be brought on the plane as carry-on.
 If playing sports will be part of your travels, consider renting equipment at your destination.
 If you’re quite attached to using your own sports equipment, you’ll probably need to check it.
 Oddly enough, the TSA website states that it’s ok to bring ice skates in your carry-on.
 I’m not sure I want to test this one though.

 Obviously a gun is a weapon, and they don’t want you bringing it on an airplane in your carry-on bag.
 Most guns are permitted in checked luggage as long as they are empty, and they must be in a locked, hard-sided container.
 Check with your airline about other restrictions and/or fees they might have.
 Some items, such as flares and gun powder, are not even permitted in checked luggage.
-Before you travel, research the gun laws in the state or country you’re going to.
-Different states throughout the US have different laws, and many other countries heavily restrict or prohibit personal gun use and ownership.

 Most tools are prohibited in carry-on luggage.
 If you’re planning on bringing your tools with you, you will most likely need to put them in checked luggage.
 You might not think of a hammer or drill bits as weapons, but TSA’s opinion differs.

 I think we can all agree that starting a fire on the airplane is not a good idea.
 Please leave all flammable chemicals and items at home.
 If you feel you must have fireworks, bleach or paint thinner on your vacation, buy them when you arrive.
 These and other flammable and explosive items are prohibited in both carry-on and checked luggage.
 Lots of camping gear, like camping stoves, is considered flammable as well.